panchiniak/baremetal/README.md

-# Baremetal Vagrant/Ansible Infrastructure and Applications Handler
+# Baremetal Infrastructure and Applications Handler and Hypervisor

-This document will guide you through the installation and usage of Baremetal Vagrant/Ansible Infrastructure and Applications Handler.
+This document will guide you through the installation and usage of Baremetal Infrastructure and Applications Handler and Hypervisor.
+Baremetal helps you to setup an web infrastructure for multiple purposes and multiple machines based on Vagrant and Ansible automation tools.

 ## OS Requirement